 A whole house fan is a fan that exhausts air from the home, into the attic, and out the attic vents.
-An attic fan is a fan that exhausts only attic air out of the attic vents.
-There are many types of attic fans such as attic gable fans, roof mount attic fans, and solar attic fans.
+An attic fan, on the other hand, is a fan that exhausts only attic air out of the attic vents.
+There are many types of attic fans such as; attic gable fans, roof mount attic fans, and solar attic fans.

 The EPA states that the relative humidity in the home and attic “should be kept below 60 percent — ideally between 30 percent and 50 percent, if possible.”

 Benefits of an Attic Fan